Distraction Burglary on Atwood Drive in Marietta

 And to the Grant Park neighborhood, David McReynolds wasn't just a resident; he was part of the greater community family, too.

-All everyone wants now are answers — and the person or persons responsible for shooting him and leaving him to die in the street on a July afternoon brought to justice.
+All everyone wants now are answers — and the person or persons responsible for in the street on a July afternoon brought to justice.

 So they waited with hope Thursday afternoon as a legion of Atlanta Police Department officers fanned the streets of Grant Park from the corner of Hill Street and Grant Park Place — the intersection where the 54-year-old was killed.